djui/kgist/INSTALL.md

 To install run the following to install all node packages:

-> npm install express dirty hbs jerk showdown
+> npm install express dirty hbs jerk
+> npm install -g spark2

 npm dependencies are: